Downsizing Your Home: Tips and Strategies

 If you ask, an experienced agent will share tips such as how to store clutter so that you can stage your house well for showings or how to puzzle through the pros and cons of multiple prospective new homes.
 These and other preparation strategies can improve your experiences as both seller and buyer.

 Meanwhile, as you prepare your finances to buy a home, a knowledgeable mortgage lender may be able to help you find a reasonable loan payment.
-They can also help you with the process of securing a mortgage preapproval or prequalification as well as give you strategies for dealing with today’s economic realities.
+They can also assist with the process of securing a mortgage preapproval or prequalification as well as give you strategies for dealing with today’s economic realities.

 The takeaway